 Despite substantial improvements in the management of cardiovascular disease over recent decades, heart disease remains the leading cause of death worldwide.
-Work at QIMR Berghofer in the Cardiac Bioengineering Lab, Iron Metabolism Lab and Molecular Nutrition Lab has a major focus on the understanding heart failure and developing new treatments for this disease.
+Our research has a major focus on understanding heart failure and developing new treatments for this disease.

-Mutations in some genes can cause a form of heart disease or heart failure in patients known as dilated cardiomyopathy.
+Mutations in some genes (also referred to as genetic heart diseases) can cause a form of heart disease or heart failure in patients known as dilated cardiomyopathy.
 Genetic analysis has revealed that mutations in some genes such as TITIN or LAMNIN-A can predispose patients to this disease, however, more work is required to ascertain the precise mechanisms driving this disease.

-Defects in iron metabolism can have widespread health problems and can be caused by iron deficiency or iron overload.
+Iron metabolism defects can have widespread health problems and can be caused by iron deficiency or iron overload.
 Both of these are linked to heart failure.
 Iron plays a key role in metabolic processes and energy production and due to the high energy demand of the heart, iron disorders have a particularly negative impact on heart function.